 - Spot wildlife – Arran is home to a number of year-round species, including beautiful red deer (frequently spotted in woodland, on hills and close to the Isle of Arran Distillery), red squirrels (look out for them at Brodick Castle Woods, North Sannox Wood and Glenashdale Forest) and harbour seals (see them at King’s Cave, Newton Shore, Kildonan shore and Lochranza).

 From dining in the elegant restaurant of a beautiful country house to warming your hands on a cup of tea in a cosy café, Arran has plenty of restaurants and cafés to try during your visit.
-Some of the places to look out for include the Stag’s Pavilion in Lochranza, The Sandwich Station near Lochranza and the Old Pier Tearoom at Lamlash.
+Try the Old Pier Tearoom at Lamlash.

 The ferry from Ardrossan in Ayrshire to Brodick on the Isle of Arran takes around 55 minutes and runs all year round.
 Check out the summer ferry timetable (valid late March till late October) and the winter ferry timetable (valid late October till late March) and book your tickets with CalMac.